Interview Lula Criado

 It’s not a technological advancement in itself, but I am very excited to see artists more actively hacking and repurposing social media platforms, especially emerging artists.
 However, I am also excited about the research towards non-human intelligence and the possibilities behind multispecies communication.

 In your opinion or experience, what are the biggest challenges curators are facing nowadays?

 From my perspective, it’s the constant precarisation of art professionals.
-For me, personally, I find it very hard to work with little to no budget since I firmly believe everyone involved in an exhibition (or any other art activity for that matter) should have a decent income.
-On the other hand, I also feel that we still face a big lack of representation of diverse humans on the exhibitions and research we perform and, although, this last part can be more accurately approached from a curatorial perspective, the question towards inclusion is still very far from being fulfilled.
+Personally, I find it very hard to work with little to no budget since I firmly believe everyone involved in an exhibition (or any other art activity for that matter) should have a decent income.
+On the other hand, I also feel that we still face a big lack of representation of diverse humans in the exhibitions and research we perform, and, although this last part can be more accurately approached from a curatorial perspective, the question towards inclusion is still very far from being fulfilled.

 What would be your biggest curating extravaganza?

 If I could think about anything I’d really really want to be able to do one day is to work on developing an exhibition space which could function as its own tiny ecosystem in which all living things inside it could either be consumed and/or transformed into part of this ecosystem.
 I envision it a bit like a botanical garden but with digital and ephemeral artwork that could become part of the space so that with each exhibition, there would be a new layer of life brought into it.